smorrrs/Desperados-III-Resources/general_tech.md

 Meetups won't trigger while an alarm is ongoing.

+## Drop Points
+Some objectives require that you place a body in a certain location.
+Alarms don't affect this from being fulfilled.

 ## Door Triggers
 Some events are triggered by having a character pass through a door.
 These can also be triggered by having a showdown ghost pass through the door.